jeff1evesque/machine-learning/README.md

  the installation of this application will dictate the endpoint.
 More specifically, if the application was installed via rancher, then the endpoint will take the form of `https://192.168.99.101:XXXX`.
-However, if `docker-compose up` alternate was used, then the endpoint will likely change to `https://localhost:XXXX`, or `https://127.0.0.1:XXXX`.
+However, if the `docker-compose up` alternate was used, then the endpoint will likely change to `https://localhost:XXXX`, or `https://127.0.0.1:XXXX`.

 ### Web Interface